SaschaHeyer/ml-audio-processing-pipeline/README.md

 ````

 ### UI
-The demo ui can be deployed with `app/deploy.sh`
+The demo UI can be deployed with `app/deploy.sh`

 ### Workflow
 Finally, run the `deploy.sh` to deploy the Workflow and Eventarc triggerer